Section Two: Student Rights and Responsibilities

 - Class rosters within the classroom

-- The outcome of a campus hearing is part of the education record of any student personally identified, and is protected from release under FERPA, a federal law.
+- The outcome of a campus hearing is part of the education record of any student personally identified, and is protected from release under FERPA.
 However, Ashford University observes the following legal exceptions:

-- In the event that the alleged victim is deceased, the notification will be made to next of kin (upon written request).
+- In the event that the alleged victim is deceased as a result of the crime or offense, the notification will be made to next of kin (upon written request).

 4. The right to file a complaint with the US Department of Education concerning alleged failures by Ashford University to comply with the